 Principal of Intergenerational Program

-In short, Hunter comes to the club to play with the Members after school and on PA Days.
-Members look forward to his visits, and Hunter looks forward to showing them his latest Hot Wheels.
+In short, Hunter comes to the Club to play with the Members after school and on PA Days.
+Members look forward to his visits, and Hunter looks forward to showing them his latest toy.

 His parents (the owners) look forward to raising a child where memory loss and dementia have no stigma.